List of Pay Per Article Websites

 Payment: Up to $60; varies

-A website/magazine dedicated to writers.
+A website/magazine dedicated to writers, and it’s a good place for freelance writing jobs.
 They need tips and useful advice on how to make money via writing, self-publishing and anything related.

 Payment: $1 to $25+; varies